yjg30737/pyqt-viewer-widget/README.md

 * `setBottomWidgetVisible(f: bool)` to toggle the visibility of bottom navigation bar.
 * `getFirstPageToast() -> Toast`, `getLastPageToast() -> Toast`
 * `setExtensionsExceptForImage(extensions: list)` to set file extensions to show on the view (e.g. ['.html'])
-* `setWindowTitlePrefix(title: str)` to set the window title prefix such as "Image Viewer" in "Image Viewer - abc.png".
-* `setWindowTitleBasedOnCurrentFileEnabled(f: bool)` to set the title based on current file like "Image Viewer - def.png" if current file of viewer is "def.png".
+* `setWindowTitleBasedOnCurrentFileEnabled(f: bool, prefix: str)` to set the title based on current file like "Prefix - def.png" if current file of viewer is "def.png".
+You can activate the feature by giving `True` to first argument `f`.
+You can give the default window title to `prefix`.
-* Both `setWindowTitlePrefix` and `setWindowTitleBasedOnCurrentFileEnabled` should be called if you want to set window title based on current file.
 * `isWindowTitleBasedOnCurrentFileEnabled() -> bool`
 * `removeSomeFilesFromViewer(filenames_to_remove: list)` is used when you want to remove some files in viewer, not all files.
 If `filenames_to_remove` includes the file name which was not included in list, error will be occured.